Jeff Shortway, M.S.

 “Role of Oxidant and Asbestos-induced CREB Activation in the Pathogenesis of Lung Disease”

-Christy is currently a Postdoctoral Associate in the laboratory of Dr. Richard Anderson (http://molpharm.wisc.edu/people/faculty/anderson/anderson.html) in the Department of Pharmacology at the University of Wisconsin, Madison, WI.
+Christy is currently working in environmental services in the Greater Denver area.
+She was a Postdoctoral Associate in the laboratory of Dr. Richard Anderson (http://molpharm.wisc.edu/people/faculty/anderson/anderson.html) in the Department of Pharmacology at the University of Wisconsin, Madison, WI.

 Renee Pulver-Kaste, Ph.D.